Reviews and Comments

 reviewed The Goblin Emperor by Katherine Addison (The Goblin Emperor, #1)

-Katherine Addison: The Goblin Emperor (Hardcover, 2014, Tor) 5 stars
+Katherine Addison: The Goblin Emperor (Hardcover, 2014, Tor)

 A vividly imagined fantasy of court intrigue and dark magics in a steampunk-inflected world, by …